Sharp Edges Buttercream Cakes

 - Place a cake layer on the cake board or cake stand.

-Pro tip -if you plan to move the cake again, it is best to use a cake circle under the cake, so you can pick the cake with its base and without any accidents. - Fill the cake - Pipe a buttercream dam on the cake layer (see video).
-Top with a big dollop of the coconut cream filling – spread evenly with an offset spatula or spoon but within the piped buttercream dam/edge.
+Pro tip – If you plan to move the cake again, it is best to use a cake circle under the cake so that you can pick it up with its base and without any accidents. - Fill the cake – Pipe a buttercream dam on the cake layer (see video).
+Top with a big dollop of the coconut cream filling and spread evenly with an offset spatula or spoon within the piped buttercream dam/edge.

-- Next, top the second cake layer on top followed by buttercream dam and filling.
+- Next, top the second cake layer on top, followed by the buttercream dam and filling.
 Then, place the last cake layer on top.

-Pro tip - it is best to lift individual cake layers on pieces of clean cardboard or cake lifter so you do not break them from table to cake. - Place the cake in the fridge to chill for 10 to 15 minutes.
+Pro tip – It is best to lift individual cake layers on pieces of clean cardboard or cake lifters so you do not break them from the table to the cake. - Place the cake in the fridge to chill for 10 to 15 minutes.

-Pro tip - Chilling the cake at this point will ensure the layers don't move when you frost the outside.
-Though, if you leave the cake uncovered in the fridge for too long it can dry out.
-So, 10 minutes is all you need - Crumb coat - Spread more buttercream around and on top of the cake. (see video).
+Pro tip – Chilling the cake at this point will ensure the layers don’t move when you frost the outside.
+However, if you leave the cake uncovered in the fridge for too long, it can dry out.
+So, 10 minutes is all you need. - Crumb coat – Spread more buttercream around and on top of the cake. (see video).
 Chill the cake for another 15 to 30 minutes.

-Pro tip - A crumb coat is a thin layer of frosting all around the cake, then chilled.
-Once you chill the crumb coat it ensures that all the crumbs stick to the cake.
-Shilling the crumb-coated cake will ensure no cake crumbs get into the rest of the buttercream and you will have a nice clean cake.
+Pro tip – A crumb coat is a thin layer of frosting all around the cake, then chilled.
+Once you chill the crumb coat, it ensures that all the crumbs stick to the cake.
+Shilling the crumb-coated cake will ensure that no cake crumbs get into the rest of the buttercream, and you will have a nice, clean cake.

 Sharp edges

-- Once the crumb coat is chilled – add a big dollop of frosting on the top of the cake.
+- Once the crumb coat is chilled, add a big dollop of frosting on the top of the cake.
 Smooth around.
-Let chill in the fridge for at least an hour or so for it to firm up.
+Let it chill in the fridge for at least an hour or so for it to firm up.

-Pro tip - A straight-edge spatula for the top, an offset spatula, and a bench scraper for the sides work better. - Next, frost the sides of your cake – leaving a large lip of frosting on the top.
-Just as I have shown in the progress pictures.
+Pro tip – A straight-edge spatula for the top, an offset spatula, and a bench scraper for the sides work better. - Next, frost the sides of your cake, leaving a large lip of frosting on the top, just as I have shown in the progress pictures.
 Smooth the sides as best possible.
-Chill the cake for an hour or more again.
+Chill the cake for an hour or more.

 Pro tip – You want the frosting to set really well so you can actually use a knife to cut it. - Next, use a sharp knife with hot water.
 Cut the extra lip of frosting you created on the top, flush with the top of the cake.
 This should give you a sharp edge.

-Pro tip - the hot water gives a smoother, sharper, neater cut.
-Also, it makes it easier to cut. - Final touches - If necessary, add a thin layer of frosting to take care of all the air pockets or uneven spaces.
+Pro tip – The hot water gives a smoother, sharper, neater cut.
+Also, it makes it easier to cut. - Final touches – If necessary, add a thin layer of frosting to take care of any air pockets or uneven spaces.

 Frequently asked questions

-Ideally, you want to mix the buttercream just enough when preparing.
-Having said that I do like a light and fluffy buttercream.
-One way to get the excess air out of the buttercream is, to downbeat the frosting with a flat spatula.
+Ideally, you want to mix the buttercream just enough when preparing it.
+Having said that, I do like a light and fluffy buttercream.
+One way to get the excess air out of the buttercream is to downbeat the frosting with a flat spatula.
 You squash the buttercream in the bowl using a flat spreading motion.
 This usually is very helpful.

 Level and torte your cakes so there is not much gap between the two layers.
 In fact, I have explained more about this in my post – How to avoid bulges around cakes.

-It all depends on how much cake you working on.
-And, what type of cake and frosting you are using?
-Also, what filling is in your cake.
+It all depends on how much cake you are working on.
+And what type of cake and frosting are you using?
+Also, what filling is in your cake?

 Sharp Edges on Buttercream Cakes